keithledgerwood/WICLab-guide/009-Microsoft-365.md

 # Configure group assignment

-In the previous section, you assigned a user directly to the Microsoft 365 application.
+In the previous section, you assigned a user directly to the Microsoft 365 app.
 It was useful to do this so that you could assign the Global Administrator role.
-However, for assigning users in bulk, it's more usual to assign a group to an application and then assign users to the group.
+However, for assigning users in bulk, it's more usual to assign a group to an app and then assign users to the group.

-When assigning a group to an application, you can specify values for application attributes.
-These will override any mapping for those attributes in the application definition.
-If you don't specify any value for an attribute, the mapping in the application definition will be applied instead.
+When assigning a group to an app, you can specify values for app attributes.
+These will override any mapping for those attributes in the app definition.
+If you don't specify any value for an attribute, the mapping in the app definition will be applied instead.

 ## Create a group

-You will now create a group that will be assigned to the Microsoft Office 365 application.
+You will now create a group that will be assigned to the Microsoft Office 365 app.

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/009/image034.png "image_tooltip")